amit-sw/SalesCompAgentDuplicate/Documentation/DAILYLOG.md

 DAILY PROGRESS LOG:

+2/8/2025:
+- Completed update_prompt.py
+- This file is used for a backend operation.
+It allows me to "upsert" a formatted prompt in the Firestore

 1/19/2025:
 - Moved contest prompt to prompt_store.py
 - For some reason I had to rewrite the prompt because it was not working.
 I tried to make it a little more organized and less prone to LLM interpretations.